danycontre/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 <br><br>

-### AVD-13 - Validate AVD Session Host Connectivity to the AVD Control Plane and UDP Ports open if in use
+### AVD-10 - Validate that the AVD session hosts can communicate with the AVD control plane and UDP ports are open if in use

 **Category: Networking**